 Sterling is one for the entire team.
 Eliot has to be physically kept away from the guy after the "Queen's Gambit Job".

 You aren't apart of the team until you hate Sterling.

 Eliot's persona in "The Tap-Out Job" once he's drugged.

 Big Brother Instinct: Sophie, for Parker especially.
 Eliot has this towards Parker and Hardison, though he typically doesn't show it and would never admit it.
-When a fake psychic caused Parker to break down in tears and run away in "The Future Job," Eliot semi-seriously volunteers to kill him.
+When a fake psychic caused Parker to break down in tears and run away in "The Future Job," Eliot asks if he should kill him.